-There’s a common mindset I find in many of my clients and site visitors that is very counterproductive to healing or achieving optimal health.
-It’s the belief that there is a “magic bullet” or “miracle cure” that will fix their health problem.
+There’s a widespread mindset I see amongst many of my clients and site visitors that is counterproductive to healing or attaining optimal health.
+It’s a false belief that there is a “magic bullet” or “miracle cure” that will correct their health issue.

 It’s not really their fault that they think this way, it’s the result of mass conditioning by society and the powers of authority.
 Everywhere we turn we are hit with messages that perpetuate this lie.
-However, to really improve one’s health, one must become aware of this mindset and make a conscious effort to overcome it.
+However, to really make improvements in one’s health, we must become aware of this mindset and make a conscious effort to banish it.

-On TV, magazines, radio, the Internet etc., we are bombarded with ads that tell us we can have better health, lose weight, be more successful, make more money, look younger, live forever, feel great, become a magnet for the opposite sex and so on and so on, overnight with a simple, yet, magical pill or cream.
+On the television, magazines, radio, the Internet, etc., we are inundated with advertisements that claim we can have better health, lose weight, be more successful, make more money, look younger, live forever, feel great, become a magnet for the opposite sex, and so on and so on, overnight with a simple, yet, magical pill or cream.

-As a result of these promises, we have become a society that wants instant and dramatic results without making changes and without much effort.
+As a result of these promises, we have become a society that wants instant and extraordinary results without making changes in our lives or exerting any effort.
 The problem is that these are unrealistic expectations.
 We are falling prey to great marketing tactics, but poor principles to live by.

-The truth of the matter is that it is all of these things, not just one.
-A person with poor health is likely to have a compromised colon, misaligned energy, an overgrowth of fungus and a viral infection, as well as several other factors like neurotransmitter depletion, toxicity, adrenal dysfunction, hormone imbalance, nutritional deficiencies, etc. etc.
+The truth of the matter is that health is compromised by many factors, not just one.
+A person in poor health is likely to have a sluggish colon, misaligned energy, an overgrowth of fungus, and viral infection, as well as several other factors like neurotransmitter imbalances, toxicity, adrenal dysfunction, hormone imbalance, nutritional deficiencies, chronic stress, etc., etc.

-When I tell people the first place they must start to improve their health is to change their diet and lifestyle and clean up the toxins out of their daily life, the response I hear most often is something like this, “isn’t there something I can take that will clear this up quickly?”
+When I inform people that the first step they must take to experience better health is to change their diet and lifestyle and clean up the toxins in their environment, the response I hear most often is something like this, “isn’t there something I can take that will clear this up quickly?”

-My response goes something like this, “there are probably a variety of nutritional supplements and natural therapies that you need, but it will be more than one, and it is not going to fix the problem quickly and it will be determined by the unique biochemical needs of each person.”
+My response goes something like this, “there may be a variety of nutritional supplements and alternative therapies that can be helpful, but it will be more than one, and it is not going to fix the problem quickly and it will be determined by the unique biochemical needs of each person.”

-For example, one person with depression or anxiety may be deficient in numerous vitamins and minerals and have Candida overgrowth at the root of their problem, while another person with the anxiety and depression may have heavy metal toxicity at the root of their problem.
-The same applies to adrenal fatigue, heart disease, obesity or whatever the health condition may be.
+For example, one person with depression or anxiety may have nutrient deficiencies and microbial overgrowth at the root of their problem, while another person with anxiety and depression may have environmental toxicity and adrenal fatigue at the root of their problem.
+The same applies to insomnia, obesity, blood sugar issues, or whatever the health condition may be.

-Additionally, it doesn’t matter how many nutritional supplements you take, if you don’t change your diet, clean up your environment and alter your lifestyle, the benefits you receive from the nutrients will be minimal and short-term.
-Nutritional supplements are typically a crucial part of the puzzle, but one needs to keep in mind that nutritional deficiencies develop primarily because of a poor diet, chronic stress and environmental toxins.
+Additionally, it doesn’t matter how many nutritional supplements you take, if you don’t change your diet, clean up your environment, and alter your lifestyle to live and eat in a manner that is congruent with better health, the benefits you receive from the nutrients will be nominal and short-lived.
+Nutritional supplements are a frequent component in the protocol for optimizing health, but one needs to keep in mind that the need for supplements develops primarily because of a poor diet, chronic stress, and environmental toxins.

-Although one may see some kind of instant result with a prescription, drugs do not “cure.”
+Although an individual may see some type of instant result with a prescription, in most cases, drugs do not “cure.”
 They temporarily suppress symptoms, and the symptoms will return later or new symptoms will arise since the problem still exists.
-When one addresses the true underlying causes of their condition and attempts to correct the problem at the core with nutritional supplements and other natural means, this takes time.
-Healing is a long process, not an overnight event.
+When one addresses the true underlying causes of their condition and attempts to correct the problem at the core, this takes time.
+Again, healing is a long and ongoing process, not an overnight occurrence.

-If one remains deluded by the belief that there is a “magic bullet,” it not only inhibits the healing process, but it sets people up for failure.
-When people are not able to achieve the “miracle cure” as they expected, they feel discouraged and lose hope.
+If one remains deluded by the belief that there is a “magic bullet,” it not only impedes the healing process, but it sets people up for failure.
+When the person is not able to achieve the “miracle cure” as they expected, they feel discouraged and lose hope.
 Precious time is lost chasing the elusive miracle cure, and then they give up, fearful that nothing else will work.

-Healing from any health condition takes significant effort, time, commitment and persistence.
-You must become a detective and uncover all the clues within your body.
-There must be a willingness to change and do whatever is required.
+Optimizing your health takes significant effort, time, commitment, and persistence.
+It is a life-long process and your needs change at different phases of your life.
+You must become a detective and learn how to uncover all the clues within your body.
+There must be a willingness to change and do whatever is required to achieve the goal.
 An easy “miracle cure” simply does not exist.
 The sooner you accept this reality and get on the right road, the better off you are.